stracquadaniolab/docs/docs/projects-lifecycle/project-workspace.md

 The `data` directory contains data to be processed by a pipeline.
 This directory usually contains the raw data (e.g. data from sequencing experiments).
-You should take some time to organise it in a meaningful and consistent way.
+You should take some time to organize it in a meaningful and consistent way.

 The `resources` directory contains data retrieved from external sources/repositories, like annotation files (e.g. genome GFF) or geneset GMT